Skip to main content

 CLI: the primary agent interface

 Every AI coding agent can run shell commands.
-This is the simplest and most universal integration.
 No MCP required:

 # Full dead code analysis with JSON output